pierluigiferrari/ssd_keras/README.md

 The following things are on the to-do list, ranked by priority.
 Contributions are welcome, but please read the [contributing guidelines](CONTRIBUTING.md).

 1. Add model definitions and trained weights for SSDs based on other base networks such as MobileNet, InceptionResNetV2, or DenseNet.
 2. Add support for the Theano and CNTK backends.
-Probably easy to do: Just requires porting the custom layers and the loss function from TensorFlow to the abstract Keras backend.
+Requires porting the custom layers and the loss function from TensorFlow to the abstract Keras backend.
-3. Write an mAP evaluation Python module for Pascal VOC.
-Use the official Matlab evaluation code from the Pascal VOC development kit in the meantime.

 Currently in the works: